smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

     # Decay_Graph_Plugin_Example.py
     # Example AlliGator Decay Graph Python Plugin
+    # Tested with AlliGator version 1.02
+    # Author: X. Michalet
+    # Last modified: 2025-06-19

+    # The following (triple) comment is needed to specify the AlliGator Python
+    # Plugin API version number to use

+    ### AlliGator Python Plugin API Version = 1 ###

+    # The following (triple) comment is needed to tell AlliGator where to
+    # insert the plugin function(s) as menu item(s)
+    # the syntax after the AlliGatorTarget = keyword is:
+    # Window/Type_of_Destination/Destination
+    # where 'Window' is the target AlliGator window, # 'Type_of_Destination' is
+    # 'Object' or 'Menu', and 'Destination' is the name of the object,
+    # or the menu item under which to insert the script's functions as
+    # 'script_name>>plugin function'
+    # A single insertion point per window and per object is supported

     ### AlliGatorTarget = AlliGator/Object/Decay Graph ###
     ### AlliGatorTarget = AlliGator/Menu/Decay Graph ###

+    # The following modules are needed to interpret incoming data and send outputs

     import json
     import alligator

+    # The double underscores in the function name below will be replaced
+    # by alternating parentheses in the AlliGator menu (with end spaces trimmed).
+    # To indicate that the function acts on all selected plots in the graph,
+    # the function name needs to contain 'Selected_Plots' as part of it.
+    # To indicate that the function acts on all plots in the graph, the function
+    # name needs to contain 'All_Plots' as part of it (case non sensitive).
+    # Otherwise, the function is assumed to act on the right-click selected plot.

     def Plot_Scaled_Sum_and_Difference__Selected_Plots__test(
             graph_data_in, params_in_json, addtl_params_out_json_list):